 Find out more about what we are doing to become more inclusive, aware and engaged so that everyone has the opportunity to access ballet, opera, music and dance.
+We want all our commitments to have a positive effect on our staff, our artists and our audiences.

 At the ROH we believe that diversity is about making sure we are able to attract and develop talented people who bring more, precisely because of the breadth of their different backgrounds, experiences, cultures and outlooks.
 It is important to recognise that our history is flawed and our record on diversity has been inconsistent.
 We are committed to delivering our equality, diversity and inclusion goals and we acknowledge that we must learn as we go.
 Making a difference requires systemic change and we outline here the steps that we will take over the next eighteen months towards achieving our long-term diversity goals.